Are The 3 New APS-C Sony Lenses Sony Worth It? A Filmmaker's Review

 An image without an alt, whoops

-If you were one of those creatives who was worried about Sony giving up on their APS-C lens lineup, don’t worry.
-They recently announced not one, not two, but three Brand New lenses for Sony E-Mount APS-C.
+If you were one of those creatives who was worried about Sony giving up on its APS-C lens lineup, don’t worry.
+They recently announced not one, not two, but three lenses for Sony E-Mount APS-C.

 We’ve got the 10 to 20 mm F4 power zoom G lens, the 15 mm F1.4 G lens, and an 11 mm F1.8 lens.